Pipeline Summary

 4_extract_tracts

-- This step extracts ancestry-specific tracts based on the ancestry calls from
+- This step extracts ancestry-specific tracts using the ancestry calls and genotypic data.

 .dosage.txt